-KAT PATERNO is an Associate in the Employment, Labor & Workforce Management practice, in Epstein Becker Green’s Los Angeles office.
+KAT PATERNO is a Member of the Firm in the Employment, Labor & Workforce Management practice, in Epstein Becker Green’s Los Angeles office.
 She provides representation to employers exclusively.

 While Ms. Paterno’s practice primarily focuses on all aspects of traditional labor law, representing both unionized and non-unionized employers, she also represents and provides counseling to employers on a broad range of general employment and labor law issues.